-- 16.1 The Impact Assessment was prepared in the course of the policy drafting process, with the contribution of experts on systems of governance from different national competent authorities and EIOPA. - 16.2 Stakeholders were pre-consulted in the preparation of the Guidelines. - 16.3 When developing the proposed policies EIOPA has considered the respective proportionality aspects and has provided reference as appropriate.
-For the overall approach to proportionality on the Guidelines under consultation, please see also the "Cover note for the Consultation Paper on Guidelines on preparing for Solvency II".
+- 16.1 The Impact Assessment was prepared in the course of the policy drafting process, with the contribution of experts on systems of governance from different national competent authorities and EIOPA. - 16.2 Stakeholders were pre-consulted in the preparation of the Guidelines.
+Furthermore, a public consultation of the Guidelines and its impact assessment was carried out between 2 June 2014 and 29 of August 2014.
+Stakeholders' comments were duly taken into account and served as a valuable input in order to revise the Guidelines.

-- 16.4 Existing Supervisory requirements with regard to the system of governance vary widely across Member States.
+- 16.3 Existing supervisory requirements with regard to the system of governance vary widely across Member States.
 These differing requirements do not provide a level playing field and for undertakings that are part of cross-border groups or has cross-border branches.
-Therefore, new requirements should harmonise and streamline supervisory requirements with regard to the system of governance in order to enhance transparency across borders. - 16.5 Based on the economic crises it became evident that there was a need to strengthen and improve the requirements for the system of governance to ensure a more consistent and harmonised approach and to raise governance standards.
+Therefore, new requirements should harmonise and streamline supervisory requirements with regard to the system of governance in order to enhance transparency across borders. - 16.4 Based on the economic crises it became evident that there was a need to strengthen and improve the requirements for the system of governance to ensure a more consistent and harmonised approach and to raise governance standards.
 Focus will be on how undertakings should manage their processes and procedures, including systems and controls to ensure continuous compliance with legislation and capital requirements.